 Our mentors are all unique, but they do share some similar traits.
 Our volunteers are committed to being:

-We’re especially keen to hear from people who may have shared experience with our mentees, such as people who are Black, Asian or from a minoritised ethnic group, LGTBQIA+ people, disabled people, and those who have identified as working class.
+We’re especially keen to engage mentors who may have shared experiences with our mentees, such as people from an ethnic minority backgrounds, LGTBQIA+ people, disabled people, and those who have identified as working class.

 We ask our volunteers to uphold values of being bold, optimistic and community-focussed.
 We will ask matched mentors to agree to a Code of Conduct and provide referees we can contact for a character reference.